-On Thursday, January 31st, 2019, the National Center for the Analysis of Longitudinal Data in Education Research (CALDER) will hold its Twelfth Annual Research Conference.
-It will be held at 1000 Thomas Jefferson St., NW, Washington, D.C.
-20007 in Conference Room A, B, & C.
+On Thursday, January 31st, 2019, the National Center for the Analysis of Longitudinal Data in Education Research (CALDER) held its Twelfth Annual Research Conference.

-This year’s conference will bring together prominent education researchers & funders with policy makers & practitioners to have a dialogue about the types of research being produced and how the work ends up being used in the field.
-Register here
+This year’s conference brought together prominent education researchers & funders with policy makers & practitioners to have a dialogue about the types of research being produced and how the work ends up being used in the field.

 2019 CALDER Conference Agenda

 We invite you to learn more about the 2019 CALDER Conference proceedings using the resources below: